jmhal/infraservice/README.md

 Install the distro packages for OpenSSL development (something like openssl-devel) and development libraries for XML (something like libxslt-devel and libxml-devel)

-`$ pip install paramiko python-heatclient django pyws`
+`$ pip install paramiko python-heatclient django pyws suds`

 `$ mkdir repositorios`